risk-first/website/menagerie/Complexity-Risk.md

 What's happening here is that we're _exploiting a pattern_: we noticed that `ABCD` occurs several times, so we defined it a single time and then used it over and over, like a stamp.

-By applying Abstraction, we can improve in the direction of the Kolmogorov limit.
+By applying abstraction, we can improve in the direction of the Kolmogorov limit.
 And, by allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in our `function` name and `const`.
 Naming things is an important part of abstraction, because to use something, you have to be able to refer to it.

 ### Trade-Off